The Tits--Kantor--Koecher construction for Jordan dialgebras: Introduction

 Conversely, an arbitrary $\mathrm{Var} $ dialgebra can be embedded into an appropriate $\mathrm{Var} $ pseudo-algebra over $H$ provided that $H$ contains a non-zero primitive element.

 This is natural to expect that if we start with an associative dialgebra $D$ and define new operation

 then the algebra $(D,\circ ) $ obtained would be representative of a class of non-associative algebras that relates to the class of Jordan algebras in the same way as Leibniz algebras relate to Lie algebras.
 This idea was implemented in \cite{VF} (where these algebras were called quasi-Jordan algebras).
-However, the adequate formalization of the class of algebras obtained in this way should involve one more identity, as we show in this work.
-We introduce the correct notion of the variety of Jordan dialgebras (or Leibniz---Jordan algebras) which is a subvariety of quasi-Jordan algebras from \cite{VF}.
-The same notion is also proposed in \cite{Br09}.
+However, the adequate formalization of the class of algebras obtained in this way should involve one more identity, as it was shown in \cite{Br2}.
+We introduce the correct notion of the variety of Jordan dialgebras which is a subvariety of quasi-Jordan algebras from \cite{VF}.
+The same notion (under the name of semi-special quasi-Jordan algebras) was also studied in~\cite{Br09}.

-There are several approaches that lead to the same notion of Leibniz---Jordan algebras: The construction of \cite{VF}, the operadic approach related to conformal algebras \cite{Kol1}, and the ``representational" one of \cite{Pozh}.
+There are several approaches that lead to the same notion of Jordan dialgebras: The construction of \cite{VF}, the operadic approach related to conformal algebras \cite{Kol1}, and the ``representational" one of \cite{Pozh}.

 In Section~\ref{sec2}, we state all necessary definitions and notations related with conformal algebras.
 In the exposition, we follow \cite{BDK} and \cite{K1}, however, the axioms of conformal algebras are adjusted for nonzero characteristic of the ground field.